 25 Crucial Summer Home Maintenance Tasks and Tips

 Neglect is the home’s worst enemy.
-Regular maintenance is the key to extending the life expectancy of your homes major system and components, and preventing costly repairs.
-Here is your summer home maintenance checklist to keep your home in tip top shape.
+Regular maintenance is the key to extending the life expectancy of your home’s major system and components and preventing costly repairs.
+Here is your summer home maintenance checklist to keep your home in tip-top shape.

-- Don’t call the companies offering ridiculously cheap tune ups ($29).
+- Don’t call the companies offering ridiculously cheap tune-ups ($29).
 They generally just want to get in the door and are pressured to sell your repairs to make up the cost.

 - We recommend Chadwick Air for all your HVAC needs.

 - Clean the condensing unit coils.
-This is the “big box thing” outside that people generally call ‘the ac unit”.
+This is the “big box thing” outside that people generally call ‘the ac unit.”
 You can pick up a can, or two, of coil cleaner from any Lowe’s or Home Depot.
-Always read the directions, but generally you just spray, wait, and rinse off.
+Always read the directions, but generally, you just spray, wait, and rinse off.

-Check Your Crawl Space
+Crawl Space Summer Maintenance

 Your crawl space can be a host for some of the most expensive repairs.
 Several issues only present themselves in the summer.
 No summer home maintenance checklist would be complete without tackling crawlspace issues.

 - Look for termites, standing water, plumbing leaks, mold and water damage, condensation, and foundation cracks.